-What Is the Medic Algorithm Update?
+What Was the Medic Algorithm Update?

 What’s with all the weird algorithm update names?